Donald · Southern Uplands

 - Can I bring my dog up Green Lowther?

-- Is there mobile signal on Green Lowther?
+- What's mobile reception like on Green Lowther?

-- Excellent signal on summit; strong on all networks.
+- Excellent summit coverage; strong on all networks.
 Near the Lowther Hills radar station.

 - Is Green Lowther safe in winter?